Showmax/env/README.md

 the `_`, `BAR_BAR` would be `BARBAR`.

 Similarly, no value will ever be loaded from a field which isn't env-tagged.
-However all struct data members (including the embedded ones) must be exported to be recognized by `env`.
+However, all struct data members (including the embedded ones) must be exported to be recognized by `env`.

 Embedded structs are traversed automatically (with no prefix, i.e. the